TravelLifestyle

 8. Bali, Indonesia

-Bali is probably the most famous island in Indonesia situated in the Java Sea.
-There is a good reason for its popularity.
-The island will leave you in complete awe of its beauty with its alluring pristine beaches, dramatic clifftops and lush rice fields.
+Bali is perhaps the most famous island in Indonesia, nestled in the Java Sea.
+There’s a good reason for its worldwide popularity—it never fails to leave me in awe with its pristine beaches, dramatic clifftops, and lush, terraced rice fields.

 Points of Interest : Bali has some best world-class surfing spots where you can watch professional surfers in action.
 It’s also a great place to take a surfing class with a good selection of surfing schools.
 These schools offer courses to all levels of proficiency.